5 Mistakes to Avoid After Being Laid Off

 Losing your job can be traumatic.
 For many of us, our identity is tied to our work.
 We may not feel that we know who we are without our position.

-As hard as it may be to talk about the layoff, you must do so with your spouse and close family.
+As hard as it may be to talk about the layoff, it's important to do so with your spouse and close family.
 Don't try to hide it.
 You'll need their love and support to get you back on your feet.

 Jumping Into a Job Search